How to Deconvert 2-Flats and 3-Flats in Chicago

 Finishing a basement

 Although many basements in older buildings have a ceiling height under eight feet, the ceiling can be raised eight to 10 inches without underpinning; that is, excavating beneath the existing foundation and pouring new footings, which is a necessity when raising a foot or more.
 This usually is done by lowering the floor down to the footings—which can be as much as 12 inches—then pouring a new concrete floor.
-Buffing, staining, and polishing that concrete may be a more cost-effective solution than installing high luxury vinyl tile, carpeting, or engineered hardwood.
+Buffing, staining, and polishing that concrete may be a more cost-effective solution than installing high-quality vinyl tile, carpeting, or engineered hardwood.

 With older buildings, launching into any major alteration can result in unanticipated costs.
 Sometimes there are happy surprises—like finding beautiful pocket doors that have been buried in walls.
 But with any structure more than 50 years old, there may be toxic or health-threatening materials that are dangerous when not properly removed.
 Paint containing lead, for example, needs to be stripped carefully.
 Asbestos is another material that may be present in pre-1980 insulation and ceiling tiles as well as older linoleum flooring and vinyl tile backings.
 To remove it requires encapsulation (sealing the surface to prevent fibers from becoming airborne) according to EPA standards.